FOREIGN TRADE is the official source for U.S. export and import statistics and

-The nation's international trade deficit in goods and services increased to $71.2 billion in May from $69.1 billion in April (revised), as imports increased more than exports.
-(July 2, 2021)
+The nation's international trade deficit in goods and services decreased to $70.1 billion in July from $73.2 billion in June (revised), as exports increased and imports decreased.
+(September 2, 2021)

-The nation's international advance trade in goods deficit increased to $88.1 billion in May from $85.7 billion in April as exports decreased and imports increased.
-(June 24, 2021)
+The nation's international advance trade in goods deficit decreased to $86.4 billion in July from $92.1 billion in June as exports increased and imports decreased.
+(August 27, 2021)

-The Department of Commerce released the report, U.S. Exports By Metropolitan Area, First Quarter 2021.
+The Department of Commerce released the report, U.S. Exports By Metropolitan Area, Second Quarter 2021.
 It provides quarterly, not seasonally adjusted data on exports by metropolitan areas.
-(June 15, 2021)
+(September 15, 2021)